maedoc/tvb-virtualizer/README.md

 In order to use tvb-recon within the proposed docker image, you will need some details about its configurations and steps to follow for specifying your input data and start a workflow.
 We recommend new users to start with the ***default configurations*** and ***adjust their data structure*** as required.
 After a first workflow run has finished successfully, the configurations and data structure can be chosen by the user.

 First of all, we process mostly T1 and DWI data.
 There is an option to process also CT scans.
-But, we would advise you to start only with T1 and DWI, for now.
+But, we would advise you to start only with T1 and DWI.
 In order to access the T1 and DWI input, tvb-recon pipeline expects, by default, a certain folder structure, and file naming.
 These can be changed later as you wish, but keep the default configurations for a first test.
 This means you should ***adjust your input*** data folder to the following structure (also rename your files as below):